Tapestry (NYSE:TPR) Updates FY 2022 Earnings Guidance

 Tapestry (NYSE:TPR) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.300-$3.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.180.
 The company issued revenue guidance of $6.40 billion-$6.40 billion, compared to the consensus revenue estimate of $6.08 billion.

-Tapestry (NYSE:TPR) last released its quarterly earnings results on Wednesday, August 18th.
-The luxury accessories retailer reported $0.74 earnings per share for the quarter, topping analysts’ consensus estimates of $0.69 by $0.05.
+Tapestry (NYSE:TPR) last released its quarterly earnings data on Wednesday, August 18th.
+The luxury accessories retailer reported $0.74 EPS for the quarter, beating the consensus estimate of $0.69 by $0.05.
+The company had revenue of $1.62 billion during the quarter, compared to the consensus estimate of $1.56 billion.
 Tapestry had a return on equity of 28.77% and a net margin of 14.52%.
-The firm had revenue of $1.62 billion during the quarter, compared to the consensus estimate of $1.56 billion.
+The firm’s revenue for the quarter was up 126.0% compared to the same quarter last year.
 During the same quarter in the prior year, the firm posted ($0.25) EPS.
-The business’s revenue was up 126.0% on a year-over-year basis.
-Analysts forecast that Tapestry will post 3.35 EPS for the current year.
+On average, sell-side analysts predict that Tapestry will post 3.34 earnings per share for the current year.

-A number of equities analysts have weighed in on TPR shares.
-MKM Partners upped their price target on Tapestry from $38.00 to $47.00 and gave the stock a neutral rating in a research report on Monday, May 17th.
-UBS Group cut their price objective on Tapestry from $53.00 to $47.00 and set a neutral rating for the company in a report on Friday, August 20th.
-BTIG Research raised Tapestry from a neutral rating to a buy rating and set a $65.00 price objective for the company in a report on Friday, May 7th.
-The Goldman Sachs Group assumed coverage on Tapestry in a report on Wednesday, July 14th.
-They issued a neutral rating and a $42.00 price objective for the company.
-Finally, Deutsche Bank Aktiengesellschaft increased their price objective on Tapestry from $45.00 to $54.00 and gave the company a buy rating in a report on Monday, May 3rd.
-Eight equities research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
-The company has an average rating of Buy and an average target price of $43.74.
+Several equities research analysts recently issued reports on TPR shares.
+Morgan Stanley raised their target price on shares of Tapestry from $37.00 to $40.00 and gave the company an equal weight rating in a research note on Tuesday, May 11th.
+MKM Partners raised their price target on Tapestry from $38.00 to $47.00 and gave the company a neutral rating in a report on Monday, May 17th.
+The Goldman Sachs Group initiated coverage on Tapestry in a report on Wednesday, July 14th.
+They set a neutral rating and a $42.00 price target for the company.
+UBS Group cut their price target on Tapestry from $53.00 to $47.00 and set a neutral rating for the company in a report on Friday, August 20th.
+Finally, BTIG Research upgraded Tapestry from a neutral rating to a buy rating and set a $65.00 price target for the company in a research note on Friday, May 7th.
+Eight research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+According to data from MarketBeat.com, Tapestry currently has a consensus rating of Buy and a consensus price target of $43.74.

-In other news, VP Manesh Dadlani sold 1,211 shares of Tapestry stock in a transaction dated Monday, August 23rd.
+In other Tapestry news, General Counsel David E. Howard sold 17,061 shares of the firm’s stock in a transaction on Thursday, August 26th.
+The shares were sold at an average price of $42.27, for a total value of $721,168.47.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Manesh Dadlani sold 1,211 shares of the firm’s stock in a transaction on Monday, August 23rd.
 The stock was sold at an average price of $42.36, for a total transaction of $51,297.96.
-Following the sale, the vice president now directly owns 21,486 shares of the company’s stock, valued at $910,146.96.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, General Counsel David E. Howard sold 17,061 shares of Tapestry stock in a transaction dated Thursday, August 26th.
-The shares were sold at an average price of $42.27, for a total value of $721,168.47.
+Following the completion of the sale, the vice president now owns 21,486 shares of the company’s stock, valued at $910,146.96.
 The disclosure for this sale can be found here.
-1.40% of the stock is currently owned by company insiders.
+Corporate insiders own 1.40% of the company’s stock.

 Tapestry, Inc engages in the provision of luxury accessories and lifestyle brands.
 It operates through the following segments: Coach, Kate Spade, Stuart Weitzman, and Corporate.
 The Coach segment consists global sales of coach brand products to customers through coach operated stores, including the internet and concession shop-in-shops, and sales to wholesale customers, and through independent third party distributors.